zhullyb/monyhar/monyhar/services/device/generic_sensor/windows/README.md

 - [Windows.Devices.Sensors WinRT API](https://docs.microsoft.com/en-us/uwp/api/windows.devices.sensors):
   The WinRT sensor API on Windows.

-The Chromium sensor backend on Windows is forked, systems running Windows 19H1 or later will use the WinRT based stack while older systems will use the ISensor stack.
+The Monyhar sensor backend on Windows is forked, systems running Windows 19H1 or later will use the WinRT based stack while older systems will use the ISensor stack.
 This document outlines both of those implementations:

 1. Summary
-2. General Chromium Sensor Backend Model
+2. General Monyhar Sensor Backend Model
-3. ISensor Chromium Sensor Backend Model on Windows
+3. ISensor Monyhar Sensor Backend Model on Windows
-4. Windows.Devices.Sensors Chromium Sensor Backend Model on Windows
+4. Windows.Devices.Sensors Monyhar Sensor Backend Model on Windows

-## 2. General Chromium Sensor Backend Model
+## 2. General Monyhar Sensor Backend Model

-For context, the Chromium sensor backend is abstracted into these
+For context, the Monyhar sensor backend is abstracted into these
 interfaces:

 - SensorProvider – Sensor factory class responsible for discovering